HeliosLang/website/docs/learn/bitcoin-ethereum-cardano.md

 The contract logic can be summarized as:

-   - Alice can redeem the token before one year, using    Charlie's signature
+   - Alice can redeem the tokens before one year, using Charlie's signature
    - Bob can redeem the tokens after one year

 ## Bitcoin